ovinc/filo/README.md

 About
 =====

-**filo** is a Python 3 module for file management.
+**filo** is a Python 3 package for file management.
 Its main purpose is to provide a `Series` class to manage series of files (e.g. series of images or series of spectra), that use a custom `File` class.
 In particular, file creation time is detected automatically and can be accessed as a *pandas* dataframe.

+The package also provides a `ResultsBase` base class to store data and metadata and save/load them into/from files.

 Some other useful functions for file management are also provided.
 See summary of functions and classes below, and associated docstrings for details.